The Three Uses of the Law

 We make an idol of the law when we turn to it for guidance and direction.
 There is nothing wrong with the law – it is holy, righteous and good.
 But try to live by it and you fall from grace and cut yourself off from Christ.

-According to scripture the law serves three good purposes:
+According to scripture the law serves at least three good purposes: